Namratha8213/Dev-Rev-Women-s-Hackathon/README.md

 - The sprint summary will be generated and posted to the specified Slack channel.

-## DevRev Snaps TypeScript Template

-This repository contains a template for the functions that can be deployed as part of Snap-Ins.

-For reference on snap-ins, refer to the [documentation](https://github.com/devrev/snap-in-docs).

 ## Documentation help
 ### Getting started with the template